Chapter 6. Configuring GNOME at low level

 6.9.
 Working with GSettings keys on command line

 6.9.1.
-Setting key value
+Setting the value of a key

-gsettings set SCHEMA [:PATH] KEY
+$ gsettings set SCHEMA[:PATH] KEY VALUE

 Note that the value is specified as a serialised GVariant.

-$ gsettings set org.gnome.shell favorite-apps "['firefox.desktop', 'evolution.desktop', 'rhythmbox.desktop', 'shotwell.desktop', 'org.gnome.Nautilus.desktop', 'org.gnome.Software.desktop', 'yelp.desktop', 'org.gnome.Terminal.desktop', 'org.gnome.clocks.desktop']"
+$ gsettings set org.gnome.shell favorite-apps \

 6.9.2.
 Monitoring key changes

-gsettings monitor SCHEMA [:PATH] [KEY]
+$ gsettings monitor SCHEMA[:PATH] [KEY]

-Example 6.3.
+Example 6.5.
 Monitoring changes of the favorite applications key

 $ gsettings monitor org.gnome.shell favorite-apps

-$ gsettings set org.gnome.shell favorite-apps "['firefox.desktop', 'evolution.desktop', 'rhythmbox.desktop', 'shotwell.desktop', 'org.gnome.Nautilus.desktop', 'org.gnome.Software.desktop', 'yelp.desktop', 'org.gnome.Terminal.desktop']"
+$ gsettings set org.gnome.shell favorite-apps \

 6.9.3.
-Checking whether key is writable
+Checking whether a key is writable

-gsettings writable SCHEMA [:PATH] KEY
+$ gsettings writable SCHEMA[:PATH] KEY

-Example 6.4.
+Example 6.6.
 Checking whether the favorite applications key is writable

 $ gsettings writable org.gnome.shell favorite-apps

-gsettings range SCHEMA [:PATH] KEY
+$ gsettings range SCHEMA[:PATH] KEY

-Example 6.5.
+Example 6.7.
 Checking the range of valid values for the remember-mount-password key

 $ gsettings range org.gnome.shell remember-mount-password

 6.9.5.
-Checking description of valid key values
+Displaying the description of a key

-gsettings describe SCHEMA [:PATH] KEY
+$ gsettings describe SCHEMA[:PATH] KEY

 $ gsettings describe org.gnome.desktop.screensaver picture-uri

-To get the value of a key:
+6.9.6.
+Displaying the value of a key

-gsettings get SCHEMA [:PATH] KEY VALUE
+$ gsettings get SCHEMA[:PATH] KEY

 Note that the value is displayed as a serialised GVariant.